Are solar panels worth it in the UK?

 This will almost always raise your rating by a grade – for example from a D to a C.

-And increasing your rating can raise your property's price by 3%, according to Rightmove’s 2023 study of 300,000 properties – which typically equates to £11,000.
+And increasing your rating from D to C can increase your property's price by 3%, according to Rightmove’s 2023 study of 300,000 properties.

 Related articles